bookuha/IQPNova/README.md

 IQP (*Interview Questions Portal/Practice*) is a web application that allows you to practice your tech interviewing skills by:
 - Answering **theoretical** interview questions (like "What is the difference between `let` and `const`?")
-- Solving **coding** problems (LeetCode like)
+- Solving **coding** problems (LeetCode like: "Reverse integer", "Validate palindrome")

-- Passing complex **test** tasks (like "Create a simple REST API")
+The content of the platform is populated by users (theory) and special admin users (coding problems).

 ### What is done

-- **User.** Registration, authentication and authorization (two layered) (JWT, but without refresh tokens), administrators, etc.
+- **Users.** Registration, authentication and authorization (JWT), administrators, etc.
 - **Questions.** CRUD, likes, comments, categories, special BL, etc.
-- **Coding Problems.** CRUD, submission, test submission, categories, just running arbitrary code (for FE purposes), adding new languages, special BL, etc.
+- **Coding Problems.** CRUD, submission, test submission, categories, adding new languages, special BL, etc.

 ### Installation

+There are two ways to setup the project:

-You can run the project with Docker.
-Just run `docker compose up` in the root directory.
+Docker: run docker compose up while in the root directory of the project

-Migrations are applied automatically.
-At the moment, only Docker is supported, but soon local running will be available again.
-Frontend service will be added to the compose soon.
+Terraform with DigitalOcean:
+1) Go to the terraform/digital_ocean directory
+2) Obtain your DigitalOcean Private Access Token and SSH private key.
+Set them up conveniently, such as by creating a terraform.tfvars file and populating it with the necessary values.
+Refer to the [Terraform documentation](https://registry.terraform.io/providers/terraform-redhat/rhcs/latest/docs/guides/terraform-vars) for guidance.
+3) Execute terraform init, terraform plan (optional) and terraform apply to deploy the project

 ### Documentation